Landlord Tips & Tricks

 1. Provide a Written notice

 Issue a written notice to the tenant and keep a signed copy as evidence.
 The notice depends on the rent payment method.
-It can be a 3, 7, 15, 30, or 60 days notice.
+It may be a 3, 7, 15, 30, or 60 days notice.

 2. File an Eviction Lawsuit